hyperledger/identus-cloud-agent/docs/docusaurus/schemas/update.md

 **NOTE**:

-as the original credential schema allows `additionalProperties` to be defined, we assume, that two additional claims must be added to the `required` attributes.
+As the original credential schema allows `additionalProperties` to be defined, we assume that two additional claims must get added to the `required` attributes.

-as the change to the credential schema is a backward compatible, the next version can be `1.1.0`
+As the change to the credential schema is backward compatible, the next version can be `1.1.0`

 ---

-The JSON Schema for the given changes must be defined as:
+The JSON Schema changes must be defined as follows:

 ```json
 {